Uniquenss of Some Weak Solutions for 2D Viscous Primitive Equations: Introduction

 First, a new sufficient condition for uniqueness of weak solutions is proved.
 Second, global existence of several classes of weak solutions with initial partial regularity is also proved.
 Finally, as an application of our new sufficient condition, uniqueness of these classes of weak solutions with initial {\em partial} regularity is also proved.
 These results are valid as well for other typical boundary conditions for 2D viscous PEs, since our proofs can be easily extended to those cases.

 To present our analysis in complete details, we first give the definition of a weak solution carefully and then prove several important results about properties of weak solutions and strong solutions of 2D viscous PEs.
 These results are included in Theorems~\ref{t:ws}-\ref{t:ee.ws}.
 Closely related important discussions are also presented in Remarks~\ref{r:ws.def}-\ref{r:lc}.
 This section, Section~\ref{s:ws}, shares some similarity with \cite{l.t:17} in terms of strategy.
 However, the definition of a weak solution of the viscous PE used in this paper is somewhat {\em different} from those used in \cite{b.g.m.r:03b}, \cite{l.t:17} and \cite{l.t.w:92} for viscous PE.
+The set of boundary conditions used in this paper is also {\em different} from those used in \cite{b.g.m.r:03b} and \cite{l.t:17}.
 Hence, many of our detailed arguments and ideas of the proofs are also {\em different} from those of \cite{l.t:17}.
-Therefore, we choose to present the full proofs of all these results.
-These results will provide fundamental technical support for our analysis in the rest sections of this paper and some of them might also be new in the presented forms.
+Therefore, we choose to present the full proofs of all these results, which will provide fundamental technical support for our analysis in the rest sections of this paper.
+Some of these results might also be new in the presented forms.

 The main results for existence and uniqueness of weak solutions with initial partial regularity to be presented are Theorem~\ref{t:sc}, Theorem~\ref{t:uz}, Theorem~\ref{t:ux} and Theorem~\ref{t:uniq}.
 Except that the results for $z$-weak solutions were proved in \cite{p:07} for periodic case, all of our main results were not previously known even for periodic case.
 Especially, global existence and uniqueness are proved for weak solutions with initial partial regularity in horizontal direction, rather than vertical direction.
 The same is proved for several other mixed cases as well.
-The main ideas of our analysis are careful manipulations of anisotrophic inequalities in Sobolev spaces.
+The main ideas of our analysis are careful manipulations of anisotropic inequalities in Sobolev spaces.

 The rest of this article is organized as follows: